Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

 My SMART goal plan could be:

-> **"Over the next 5 years, I will build a successful career in cyber security, take on freelance projects, and launch my own business to mentor young girls interested in tech."**🌟
+> Over the next 5 years, I will build a successful career in cyber security, take on freelance projects, and launch my own business to mentor young girls interested in tech🌟.

   - Describe how these align with your interests and skills:

-    I believe once I have completed my 1-2 year plan I'll have the skills to mentor young girls.
-It is a dream to help give them the confidence and not be afraid to enter a male- dominate industry.
+    Upon completing my 1-2 year plan, I am confident that I will possess the skills necessary to mentor young girls.
+It is my aspiration to empower them with confidence and encourage their entry into male-dominated industries 🌟💪🌟.

 ### Part 4: Action Plan